invisible-college/statebus/README.md

     }
 ```

-This data is cached automatically within ActiveREST, with a line like this:
+This data is cached automatically within Nervous, with a line like this:

 ```javascript
 	cache[object.key] = object